Skip to main content

 If you want action first and romance second, start with Fortune's Pawn.

-If you want sharp romantic tension from page one, start with Polaris Rising.
+If you want sharp romantic tension from page one, start with Polaris Rising, and a closer look at books like Polaris Rising narrows the field to a single pick.

 If you want warmth and found family above everything else, start with The Long Way to a Small, Angry Planet.